wangpengnorman/wangpengnorman.github.io/_posts/articles/2016-02-17-Vision+Language-Tasks.md

   teaser: research_vqa.jpg
 ---

 We are particularly interested in bridging vision, language and knowledge.
+Have a check of our <a href="http://demo.cs.adelaide.edu.au/">VQA demo</a> and <a href="https://www.dropbox.com/s/iyz6l7jhbt6jb7q/new_dataset_release.zip?dl=0">FVQA dataset</a>.

 <u>Related work:</u>